Shnatsel/wondermagick/README.md

 ## Related work

-- [cavif-rs](https://github.com/kornelski/cavif-rs): converter from PNG and JPEG to AVIF.
-Exposes more AVIF encoding knobs than we do.
+Other memory-safe image processing tools include:

+- [gifski](https://crates.io/crates/gifski): create efficient GIF animations with thousands of colors per frame
+- [cavif-rs](https://github.com/kornelski/cavif-rs): converts images to AVIF.
+Can read PNG and JPEG.
 - [oxipng]: Memory-safe PNG optimizer.
 Like `pngcrush`, but much faster thanks to multi-threading.
 - [WUFFS](https://github.com/google/wuffs/): memory-safe image decoders that compile to C. No CLI interface or encoding support.
 If you cannot adopt Rust, at least use these.